Sisodia's condition stable, to undergo another COVID-19 test in couple of days | Health

 Sisodia's condition stable, to undergo another COVID-19 test in couple of days

-"He is still in ICU since yesterday (Wednesday), but his condition is stable.
-The minister has been put on oxygen support, and under constant observation," a senior doctor of the hospital said.
+"He is still in ICU since yesterday, but his condition is stable.
+The minister has been put on oxygen support as per requirement, and under constant observation," a senior doctor of the hospital said.
 The Lok Nayak Jai Prakash Narayan (LNJP) Hospital is a dedicated COVID-19 facility.

 ALSO READ